mojtabaimani/ovh-spark-submit/README.md

 With Analytics Data Compute you don't need to be worry about creating and managing a network of computers for running your Spark job on a Spark cluster.

-Using `ovh-spark-submit` command line, you just send your code and define how much memory and CPU cores you like and Analytics Data Compute will take care of everything.
+Using `ovh-spark-submit` command line, you just send your code and define how much CPU cores you like and Analytics Data Compute will take care of everything.
 Command line options are almost the same as original `spark-submit` command line.

-When you start a job, Analytics Data Compute engine creates a Spark cluster using virtual machines in OVH public cloud.
+When you start a job, Analytics Data Compute engine creates a Spark cluster using virtual machines in OVH public cloud and submits the job to that cluster.
 Once your job finishes, the cluster is destroyed and the results are sent back to the user.
 You will be charged only for the virtual machines running during the computation time.

 Also the created cluster is only dedicated for this user and this job and it will be deleted after finishing the job, so the security and privacy of the user's data would be highly considered.